What is 4-H?

 Muskingum County 4-H Stats

-- More than 200 campers and counselors attend Muskingum County 4-H Junior Camp at 4-H Camp Ohio in St. Louisville, Ohio.
+- More than 175 campers and counselors attend Muskingum County 4-H Junior Camp at 4-H Camp Ohio in St. Louisville, Ohio.
 4-H professionals, adult volunteers and trained 4-H teen counselors conduct a variety of learning experiences for campers during the five day, four night residential camping experience.
-Youth do not have to be enrolled in a 4-H club to attend camp.
 Camper registration takes place in late April and early May.